User17745/tl-dv-Transcript-Grabber/readme.md

 ## Usage
 1. Navigate to a tl;dv meeting recording page.
 2. Click on the **Transcript Scraper** extension icon.
-3. Click on the **Copy Transcript** button in the popup.
+3. Choose your desired format (TXT, MD, CSV) and click either **Copy** or **Download**.
-4. The transcript will be copied to your clipboard, and you will see a confirmation message.
+4. The transcript will be processed accordingly, and you will see a confirmation message.

 ## File Structure
 ```